otrazhenia/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 The `default` storage policy implies using only one volume, which consists of only one disk given in `<path>`.
 Once a table is created, its storage policy cannot be changed.

+The number of threads performing background moves of data parts can be changed by [background_move_pool_size](../../../operations/settings/settings.md#background_move_pool_size) setting.

 ### Details {#details}

 In the case of `MergeTree` tables, data is getting to disk in different ways: